 Tax Attorneys Tax attorneys like me are generally regarded as the ultimate tax experts but are thought to be too expensive.
 See the Motley Crew article.
 Yet my fees are competitive because of my experience in taxes.
 I don’t accept clients unless I can save then far more than I cost them.

 Can you have your cake and eat it too?
 Can you get a better deal on a tax pro?
-Sure, particularly if you work with me.
-Some of my clients prepare their returns with Turbotax.
-They send me their Turbotax file and background information.
-I then fine tune the return using Professional software and my Tax Mastery tax planning software.
-I prepare a written Tax Mastery memo that tells you what steps to take to achieve the lowest legal taxes.
-This way my client gets the best of both worlds.
-Some clients have their CPA prepare their return and then I check it for a fee.
-That is more expensive because I must input the numbers.
+Sure.
+For a lower fee you prepare your return that you prepared with Turbotax.
+I then fine tune the return using Proseries Professional software and my Tax Mastery tax planning software.
+With Tax Mastery I prepare a written memo that tells you how to achieve the lowest legal tax bill.
+So you get the best of both worlds.
+I can use the same process on a return prepared by my client’s CPA.
+This service is more expensive because I must input the numbers.